QuestForTetris/tetris-writeup/QFTASM_Cogol.md

 Conditional moves are very important and serve as both small-scale and large-scale control flow.
 "Small-scale" refers to its ability to control the execution of a particular data move, while "large-scale" refers to its use as a conditional jump operation to transfer control flow to any arbitrary piece of code.
 There are no dedicated jump operations because, due to memory mapping, a conditional move can both copy data to regular RAM and copy a destination address to the PC.
 We also chose to forgo both unconditional moves and unconditional jumps for a similar reason: both can be implemented as a conditional move with a condition that's hardcoded to TRUE.

 We chose to have two different types of conditional moves: "move if not zero" (`MNZ`) and "move if less than zero" (`MLZ`).
-Funtionally, `MNZ` amounts to checking whether any bit in the data is a 1, while `MLZ` amounts to checking if the sign bit is 1.
+Functionally, `MNZ` amounts to checking whether any bit in the data is a 1, while `MLZ` amounts to checking if the sign bit is 1.
 They are useful for equalities and comparisons, respectfully.
 The reason we chose these two over others such as "move if zero" (`MEZ`) or "move if greater than zero" (`MGZ`) was that `MEZ` would require creating a TRUE signal from an empty signal, while `MGZ` is a more complex check, requiring the the sign bit be 0 while at least one other bit be 1.

 **Arithmetic**